 Although obtaining a domain name for your website is a relatively easy process, calculating just how much it will cost isn’t always as straightforward.
 You may encounter some hidden fees and extra costs, depending on your needs.
 You could also save money with a difficult-to-remember site name, but your visitors may not find you.

-If you would like an easy-to-use option for taking care of all the steps for selecting, registering, and paying for a domain name, we like Hostinger.
+If you would like an easy-to-use option for taking care of all the steps for selecting, registering, and paying for a domain name, we like Bluehost.
 It gives you a great price and allows you to complete the process in a few steps.
-When you sign up with Hostinger, you may even receive your domain name for free for the first year.
+When you host your site with Bluehost, you’ll even receive your domain name for free for the first year.

 Crazy Egg’s Favorite Tools for Calculating How Much A New Domain Name Costs

 The best domain registrars make the process of purchasing a new domain name easier, because they also offer web hosting services.
 Purchasing the domain gives your new website a name, but the hosting service gives it a place to exist.
 With both of these items working in tandem, you can publish content and visitors can find you.

 We like Bluehost as the best domain registrar for most people because it greatly simplifies every aspect of starting a website, including purchasing the new domain name.
 Get a free domain for one year when you bundle web hosting with domain registration from Bluehost.

 When you want to keep an eye on the costs for your new website both now and in the future, Domain.com has some of the best renewal rates for your new domain name.
 Crazy Egg readers receive a 25% discount on all costs of setting up a new domain at Domain.com.

 If you are finding that domain names featuring the popular .com extension are too expensive, Porkbun is our favorite registrar for helping you find great domain names featuring other extensions.
 Porkbun offers some extremely low first-year sale prices on domain names with non-traditional extensions.